hiblaphp/cancellation/README.md

 be cancelled.
-All token methods work correctly on it without any null checks or guards — `isCancelled()` always returns false, `throwIfCancelled()` never throws, `track()` is a safe no-op, and `onCancel()` returns a pre-disposed registration without storing the callback.
+All token methods work correctly on it without any null checks or guards — `isCancelled()` always returns false, `throwIfCancelled()` never throws, `track()` is a safe no-op, and `onCancel()` returns a pre-disposed registration without storing the callback:
 ```php
 use Hibla\Cancellation\CancellationToken;